 • Refugee Support Services provides employment, education, social adjustment, and integration (adjustment of status and Citizenship) services for newly arrived refugees and up to five years from date of arrival to the US.
 Supportive services include referrals, interpretation and translation, childcare, and transportation services.

-• Cash and Medical Assistance provides employment-based cash assistance program for newly arrived refugees for the first eight months of arrival.
+• Cash and Medical Assistance provides employment-based cash assistance program for newly arrived refugees for the first 12 months of arrival.

 • The Youth Mentoring Program serves youth from 15-24 years of age to make connections to peers, provide education-based case management services, and employment pathways.